wp-plugins/cookie-notice/readme.txt

 == Upgrade Notice ==

-= 1.0.1 =
+= 1.1.0 =
-* Tweak: Changed setting cookie from AJAX to JS driven
+* New: Rewritten cookie setting method to pure JS
+* Fix: Compatibility with WP Super Cache and other caching plugins